Are there actually benefits to living in a small house?

 A smaller house encourages you to live more simply

-Because you have less space, you’ll choose wisely what deserves a spot in it.
+Believe it or not, one of the biggest benefits of living in a small house is you have less space, so you’ll choose wisely what deserves a spot in it.
 I promise you that you don’t really need everything we buy to fill up that 3000 square foot home.
 And you’ll likely be happier without it.
 Think about the things that you use every single day.
 Now add in a few hobbies that you do frequently.
 Those are the things you need to have space for in your home.

 A smaller house is easier to customize